Stray cattle in India: Railway

 In 2019, Vinay Kumar, the Uttar Pradesh vice-president of the farmers union, Bharatiya Kisan Union, had said "Cows are roaming in the open because there is no buyer and the promised gaushalas [cow shelters] are not operational.
 They are also destroying crops.
 Farmers chase them out of their fields.
 Railway lines are near fields, and the cattle go to open areas near the railway lines; some, unfortunately, come under a train."

 The lack of adequate number of cowsheds (gaushalas) and the strict slaughter and trading laws were reported by The Wire as the main reasons for increase in cows roaming around and causing more cow related incidents in comparison to earlier years.

 The Wire reported citing internal Indian Railways data, that in 2019 around 70 to 80 cattle were hit by trains in India daily.
 In 2014–2015 the number of cattle that were killed due to being overrun by trains was 2000 to 3000.
 It increased to 14,000 in 2017–2018.
 In the year 2018–2019 the number had increased to nearly 30,000, a record jump.
 It had become "a cause of deep concern for railway authorities".

 All cases of cattle colliding with the trains do not end with the death of the cattle or the derailment of the train.
 According to Indian Railway data, about 18,900 trains were 'cattle-hit' in 2017–2018.
 The cases increased and around 43,000 trains were 'cattle-hit' in 2018–2019.
 In the period between April–May 2019, about 5,500 'cattle run over' (CRO) cases were recorded on the tracks, which affected the running of over 7,000 trains in two months.
 In August 2018, Indian Express reported a 362% jump in CRO cases from 2015-16 to 2017-2018.

 In February 2019, at Etawah in Uttar Pradesh, the newly-launched Vande Bharat Express on its second day of service, had hit a stray cow.
 The aerodynamic nose of the train, made of steel with a fibre cover on it was damaged.
-Similar incident happened again on 17 August 2019.
+A similar incident happened again on 17 August 2019.

 According to railway officials, 'cattle run over' events disrupt operations for several hours, as the carcass must first be cleared from the track before the train can proceed.
 Fencing of the railway lines with concrete reinforced barbed wire have been suggested to reduce the incidents.